opcode-eu-org-libs/eda-libs/README.md

 ## other libre EDA software

-### lepton-eda
-[lepton-eda](https://github.com/lepton-eda/lepton-eda) is fork of gEDA gschem and friends (gaf).
-Use the same format for symbols and schematic as original gschem.

 ### coralEDA
 [pcb-rnd](http://repo.hu/projects/coraleda/) is EDA suite build around pcb-rnd and [xschem](http://repo.hu/projects/xschem/).
 Uses own file formats for symbols, footprints, schematics and boards, but support gEDA/pcb file formats for footprints and board.